LeResKP/pyramid_auth/docs/index.rst

 This is a plugin for pyramid which provides a simple authentication system.
 The idea was to use exising authentication's policies to provide multiple support.
 Currently this plugin support cookie, remote_user and ldap policies.

-For the cookie and ldap policies it generates the form and the urls automatically:
+By default the cookie and ldap policies generate the form and the urls automatically:
     * /login: display the login form
     * /logout: logout the user
     * /forbidden: the user is redirected to this page when he is logged but doesn't have the right permission to see a page.

+If you want to generate your own urls you can set the following parameter

+``pyramid_auth.no_routes``

+    If set in your config, no routes will be added automatically.
+It's usefull when you use an API for authentication.

 .. note::